anehra-15/E_commerce_Data_Extraction_with_Python/README.md

 # E-Commerce data extraction with python
 ## Overview
 This Python script was developed to gain experience as to how to scrape and build your own data for further analysis.
-This script scrapes all the Xbox related products details from Amazon search results.
+This script scrapes all the Xbox related products details from an E-Commerce site search results.
 It extracts information such as product title, price, rating, reviews, and availability for a list of products related to a specific search query.
 After extracting the required info, it structures the fetched data into pandas dataframe and finally save the result to a csv file.

 ## Features
-- **Product Details Extraction:** Extracts information about products listed on an Amazon search results page, including title, price, rating, reviews, and availability.
+- **Product Details Extraction:** Extracts information about products listed on search results page, including title, price, rating, reviews, and availability.

 - **Data Export:** Stores the extracted product information in a CSV file named.

 ## Libraries Used
 **This script requires the following Python libraries:**
 - **BeautifulSoup:** For parsing HTML content.
-- **requests:** For making HTTP requests to Amazon's website.
+- **requests:** For making HTTP requests to the website.
 - **pandas:** For handling and exporting data to a CSV file.

 ## Flow of the Script